-I don’t know what I would do without my hubby, he is such a great help and my real sweetheart.
+I don’t know what I would do without my hubby, he is such a great help and a real sweetheart.
 I don’t tell him this often- it’s funny I’m confessing here.
+Haha.

 Coming to this, when I started sharing my recipes I was very uncomfortable talking about my personal life.
 I did come a long way.
-I feel more and more confident in writing and sharing here bits of my daily stuff, personal stories and happenings.
-If you were to ask a few years ago whether this will happen my answer was probably going to be …no, I do not think so.
+I feel more and more confident in writing and sharing here bits of my daily activities, personal stories and happenings.
+If you were to ask a few years ago whether this will happen my answer was probably going to be ...no, I do not think so.

 Eggs are definitely my saviour most days.
 Whenever I run out of ideas or time when it's so hard to know what to have or make for a quick breakfast.
 They are great in so many ways, so versatile.
 Plenty of dishes could be made using eggs, whether that’s sweet or savoury.

 Why make it harder for ourselves?
 Let’s just simplify matters here.

 Just take a pan/skillet out (which is what I’ve used and preferred) and let’s get cooking this amazing day starter.

 There is no right or wrong when it comes to making a nice English breakfast.
 At least this is how I feel ( I might get told off though) , please don’t be harsh on me.
 If eggs, baked beans, a nice sausages and mushrooms are there, it’s all great!
 Bacon, yes of course but I feel it is too much for us to have both so we alternate.

 I tend to use sausages a little more often than bacon not sure why.
 Hash browns are lovely too but not my cup of tea at breakfast; only because I find it a little too much so, I rather have a slice of crispy homemade bread instead.